herunkang2018/NDSS_Paper_Spider/README.md

 ```
 The default folder to store downloaded file is configured in settings.py:
 ```
-ABS_PATH = E:\\NDSS2017 #set what you like, it will automaticlly create pdfs/slides/videos child folders
+ABS_PATH = E:\\NDSS2017 #set what you like
 ```
+It will automaticlly create child folders:
+ABS_PATH:
+- pdfs
+- slides
+- videos

 If you have any question, feel free to open an issue.